alejandroSuch/angular-cli/README.md

 # Angular CLI

-Base image for images that will use headless Chromium (`1.x.x-chromium` branches)
+Base image for images that will use headless Chromium (`x.y.z-chromium` branches)